BenHolden010/RockPaperScissors/README.md

 ### Context:

-This project took me 5 days to complete, i am currently in week 6 of mod1 at turing.
+This project took me 5 days to complete, I am currently in week 6 of mod1 at turing.

 ### Contributors: